Pilgrim at Tinker Creek: Religion and nature

-The book contains an defense of theodicy; that is of God's goodness in the face of evil.
+The book contains a defense of theodicy; that is of God's goodness in the face of evil.
 The narrator attempts to reconcile the harsh natural world, with its "seemingly horrid mortality," with the belief in a benevolent God.
 Death is repeatedly mentioned as a natural, although cruel progression: "Evolution", the narrator states, "loves death more than it loves you or me."
 A passage in the second chapter of the book describes a frog being "sucked dry" by a "giant water bug" as the narrator watches; this necessary cruelty shows order in life and death, no matter how difficult it may be to watch.
 The narrator especially sees inherent cruelty in the insect world: "Fish gotta swim and birds gotta fly ... insects, it seems, gotta do one horrible thing after another.
 I never ask why of a vulture or a shark, but I ask why of almost every insect I see.
 More than one insect ... is an assault on all human virtue, all hope of a reasonable god."
 While she remains drawn to the ultimately repugnant and amoral natural world, she also questions her place in it.
 The narrator states, "I had thought to live by the side of the creek in order to shape my life to its free flow.
 But I seem to have reached a point where I must draw the line.
 It looks as though the creek is not buoying me up but dragging me down."